 Recently there has been a movement or an understanding that if you buy something second-hand, that it is inherently sustainable or ethical.
 It’s actually a lot more complicated than that.
 I’m here to shed a little more light onto this complex topic.

 I think one of the most crucial things I would love everyone to understand is that we need to limit the amount of clothing and accessories that we purchase.
-Just because there is a sale or an opportunity to go and buy things, does not mean that we need to be buying things.
+Just because there is a sale or an opportunity to go and buy things, does not mean that we need to buy things.
 We need to decrease the number of things we buy and stop chasing after trendy items.
 Instead, we need to invest in high-quality timeless items that will remain stylish and intact for decades to come.
+We need to find our own personal style and ignore fashion trends.
 When it comes to shopping, it needs to be done in moderation and it needs to be well thought out.
 We need to stop our over-consumptive lifestyles and adhere to a more responsible and environmentally-friendly approach.

 Last year I decided to make a pact with myself to never purchase another item of clothing that was composed from synthetic fibres.
 Included in this pact were these rules: think about the item before I choose to buy it – this includes thinking about if it goes with a lot of other things I already own, if it truly fits well, and if I would actually wear it a lot.
-This resulted in me being able to cut down on unnecessary purchases, and to build a wardrobe consisting mostly of natural fibres and high-quality garments.
+This resulted in me being able to cut down on unnecessary purchases and to build a wardrobe consisting mostly of natural fibres and high-quality garments.
 Now, in no way am I claiming to be perfect either.
-I still have garments that are composed from synthetic materials which I had purchased years ago – I am slowly replacing them with more sustainable options, which will be discussed later on in this post.
+I still have garments that are composed from synthetic materials which I had purchased years ago.
+I am choosing to take care of them so that they last as long as possible, I am ensuring that when I wash them that they are not releasing synthetic microfibres into the waterways (more on this later), and when they need to be replaced, I will replace them with more sustainable options.

 There is no doubt that buying items second-hand or thrifting is more sustainable than buying new.
 Thrifting or buying something second-hand is a better option because additional resources are not being used to produce the item, as it has already been created.
-Giving an item a second life is important.
-It is also important to know that you can shop at thrift or consignment stores, however shopping at local vintage shops or participating in local clothing swaps is also incredibly important.
+Giving an item a second life is beneficial, saving it from ending up in the landfill is also beneficial.
+You can shop secondhand at thrift or consignment stores, however shopping at local vintage shops or participating in local clothing swaps is also equally as important.

-Let’s break this down: if a thrifted item is truly sustainable, it must be made of natural materials, it must be high-quality and it must be able to be machine washed/hand washed.
+Let’s break this down: if a thrifted item is truly sustainable, it must be made of natural materials, it must be high-quality and it should be able to be machine washed/hand washed.

 Now, plastic pollution is not just an aesthetic issue; plastic has the ability to negatively change ecosystems.
 Also, over 60% of plastic pollution is from plastic microfibres from clothing, and microfibres are responsible for over 85% of shoreline pollution.
 Plastic microfibres, alongside other plastic waste, are composed of chemicals that significantly increase concentrations of endocrine disrupting chemicals in the environment (I discussed a little about endocrine disrupting chemicals here).
 Plastics also have the ability to attract and absorb harmful chemicals, bacteria and persistent pollutants.
 When plastic pollution is smaller, the surface area increases and allows it to absorb even more chemicals and bacteria – making plastic microfibres an incredibly devastating pollutant.